bliiir/ras_python_core/week_03/mini_projects/cli_rpg/cli_rpg+.md

 features or abilities
 - Make sure that they are sub-classes (i.e. that they **inherit** from the super class), thereby sharing the same attributes etc. as the general `Opponent` class

+    I have started this but I feel like I have a pretty good understanding of this and will move on to Week4 stuff for now